topherhunt/cheatsheets/elixir/howto/howto_new_phoenix_app.md

 ## One-line SQL logging

-One-line SQL logging is also easy to set up.
+One-line SQL logging is easy to set up, but the steps change depending on whether you're on Ecto v2 or v3.

+### For Ecto v2

 In `config.exs`, configure MyApp.Repo to use a new custom logger function: